hrgdavor/jscadui/README.md

  - worker that also works with es6 modules

-As proof of concet, the goal is to make UI for jscad development that should be able to visualize the changes in realtime.
+As proof of concept, the goal is to make UI for jscad development that should be able to visualize the changes in realtime.

 - to feel responsive on script save, refresh of the preview under 50ms is desirable, but can be few times higher